 Wrapping your head around the concept of a risk assessment matrix can be tricky without an example to guide the way.
-An OHS risk assessment matrix is a part of any general risk assessment form and helps workers put a numerical value on the hazard and risk identification process.
-In previous articles we’ve already answered the question ‘what is a risk assessment matrix’ but to give you an even clearer picture here’s a risk assessment form example.
+An OHS/WHS risk assessment matrix is part of any general risk assessment form and helps workers put a numerical value on the hazard and risk identification process.
+Further, it gives each worker a subjective way to assess the risks present to them in the workplace and rank them based on their own assessment.

-As you can see in this hazard risk analysis matrix, every consequence and the probability surrounding it are given a numerical value.
-When multiplied together they result in number that correlates with a certain level of risk.
-For example, a hazard risk assessment matrix with a value of 8 would be considered moderate while a value of 20 would be catastrophic and would require drastic risk management plans.
+As you can see in this hazard risk analysis matrix, every consequence and likelihood are given a numerical value.
+When multiplied together they give the total risk rating that correlates with a certain level of risk within the matrix.
+These levels of risk are identified by various colors and classifications.
+For example, a total risk rating value of 8 would be considered moderate (yellow) while a value of 20 would be catastrophic (red).